 ATNZ General Manager Susanne Martin said the award is open to all apprentices in their second year or more of training who have signed a current training agreement with ATNZ and recognises the skills and talent of an exceptional all-rounder.

 “This award celebrates an ATNZ apprentice who is not only a high performer thriving in their apprenticeship, but also has an outstanding attitude.
 They are proactive in their work, particularly around health and safety, and show obvious enjoyment in what they do,” Ms Martin said.

-Along with being crowned ATNZ Apprentice of the Year, the winner will receive $1,000 of tools and a $1,000 JBHiFi voucher – doubling the value of the prize pool of previous years.
+Along with being crowned ATNZ Apprentice of the Year, the winner will receive $1,000 of tools, thanks to sponsors Milwaukee and a $1,000 JBHiFi voucher – doubling the value of the prize pool of previous years.

 Ms Martin said applications come from across all spheres of the engineering trade.
 She believes the unprecedented challenges of 2020 will have further spotlighted extraordinary future tradies.

 “Every year we’re blown away by the calibre of applications, and the obvious talent we are nurturing as we grow the next generation of Kiwi tradespeople.